S71NGR4Y/vibraDocker/README.md

 9
 To build the container:
 10
-docker build --rm -t bepsoccer/all-in-one-hackazon .
+docker build --rm -t Vibranium
 11
 ​
 12
 then run via:
 13
-docker run --name hackazon -d -p 80:80 bepsoccer/all-in-one-hackazon 14
+Vibranium
+14
 ​
 15
-Login into hackazon at http:// (( your host here... )) and begin configuring...
-You can just select to use the existing db password as it is set in the startup script.
-The admin password will be the same as the db password and is echoed at startup and can be found in /hackazon-db-pw.txt.
+Login into Vibranium at http:// (( your host here... )) and begin configuring....